I’m Nadia. My work explores the relationship between voice, body, spirit, and action.

-I’m passionate about helping people access their authentic voice and write their best work.
-I’ve worked with thousands of students and offer in-person creative writing classes in Cambridge MA, online classes that often bring together meditation, yoga and writing, in-person retreats, and one-on-one coaching.
+I’ve worked with thousands of students and offer in-person creative writing classes in the Boston MA area, online writing classes that often bring together meditation, yoga and writing, in-person retreats, and one-on-one coaching.

 I have seen again and again that we write our best work when we bring our full selves to our writing and attend to both craft and process, the mind and the body.

-In my own writing, I explore questions of the body, motherhood, trauma, healing, social and environmental justice, and the power of story and language themselves.
+In my own writing, I explore questions of the body, motherhood, trauma, healing, social and environmental justice, and the power of literature, narrative, and language themselves.

-Poetry was my first love.
-My full-length poetry collection, The High Shelf, will be published in the fall of 2019.
-Chase Twichell, author of Things As It Is, wrote of the collection”Spare, brilliant, and open-hearted, these poems do what we most need art to do in this perilous age: they show how the mind invents both itself and its world, and thus where our responsibility lies.
+My full-length poetry collection, The High Shelf, was published in the fall of 2019.
+Chase Twichell, author of Things As It Is, wrote of the collection: “Spare, brilliant, and open-hearted, these poems do what we most need art to do in this perilous age: they show how the mind invents both itself and its world, and thus where our responsibility lies.
 This is a book that will reward both readers of poetry and those seeking insight into suffering and resilience.
 An exhilarating read.”

-My poetry and prose have won awards and been widely published in such places as The New Yorker, The Kenyon Review, LA Review of Books, Lion’s Roar, Spirituality & Health, Boston Globe Magazine and many other places.
+My poetry and prose have won awards and been widely published in more than 80 national publications including The New Yorker, The Kenyon Review, LA Review of Books, Lion’s Roar, Spirituality & Health, Boston Globe Magazine.

 I bring together my more traditional academic background with a more holistic, mindful approach.
-I have a BA from Harvard and a Ph.D. in English from Columbia University.
-I’m also a serious student of Thich Nhat Hanh, a Kundalini yoga teacher, an activist for peace, equity and the environment, a mother and wife, daughter, sister and friend.
-I’ve also done my fair share of personal healing and growth.
+I have a BA from Harvard and a Ph.D. in English from Columbia University and have taught literature and creative writing at MIT, Lesley, Stonehill College, and Grub Street and have offered lectures and retreats at such places as Harvard Divinity School, Copper Beech Institute, Mass Poetry Festival and elsewhere.
+I’m also a serious student of Thich Nhat Hanh, a yoga teacher, an activist for peace, equity and the environment, a mother of two, and wife, daughter, sister and friend.

 I have a wide variety of programs and can develop programs suited to your individual needs.
 Please reach out to me with any questions!